-Some people remember reading album covers while listening to music.
+Some people remember reading album covers while listening to vinyl records.
 A bonus was the occasional inclusion of a paper poster.
 Sure, there were creases but it prominently portrayed your favorite R&B, ballad, soul, funk or rock musicians.
 So the poster was proudly displayed on a bedroom or dorm-room wall for onlookers to admire.

 The back of each unlaminated paper poster is scored in quarters (10x13 inch).
 Posters are creased to fold up within a 11x14 inch envelope.
 This is the cheapest shipping option available but lacks protection of other methods.
 The poster is subject to possible uninsured carrier damage.
 Stating the obvious, it arrives folded.
 Package tracking is not available, though some recipients may qualify for USPS Informed Delivery.
+Folded posters are non-refundable.

 Rolled Into Tube